aomlomics/opal/README.md

 The `restart.sh` script will restart the gunicorn process to allow you to view changes to code.
 The `start.sh` script will run the gunicorn process in a screen.
 Behavior is the same as when you run `attach.sh`.

-# vercel
+# frontend

-The front-end must be handled outside of the Docker container.
+The frontend must be handled outside of the Docker container.

 ## Helpful commands

-All of these commands must be executed from inside `/vercel`.
+All of these commands must be executed from inside `/frontend`.

 Install all node dependencies from package.json